Let’s talk about auditory processing

 Audiologist

 Joanna is an experienced audiologist in both paediatric and adult hearing care who completed her Masters in Audiology at The University of Auckland.
 She has worked in public and private healthcare, including Charge Audiologist at Counties Manukau DHB, Council Member for the National Foundation of the Deaf, and established the visiting audiology service in Niue.
 Her main area of expertise include assessment and treatment of hearing and listening problems related to auditory processing disorders, Autism, ADHD, and brain injury.
 Her work is evidence-based and current.
-As well as clinical work Joanna is a Professional Teaching Fellow at the University of Auckland and also offers clinical supervision and upskilling to audiologists.
+Joanna is also a Professional Teaching Fellow at the University of Auckland where she lectures in audiology clinical skills and APD for the Masters of Audiology program.
+Joanna offers clinical supervision and upskilling to audiologists.

-With funding from a TSB New Zealand grant, Joanna started Listen Launchpad in 2021.
+With funding from a TSB New Zealand grant in 2021, Joanna started Listen Launchpad.
 In collaboration with the Ministry of Education, Listen Launchpad reduces barriers to accessing auditory processing services for children in Auckland.

 Exceptional care and communication